 (vi) Fails to load on the Sale Day in a reasonable and acceptable way in a purpose constructed lorry or trailer

 (vii) Is a pacer/trotter, Standardbred horse

-and if the horse has not been described as such in the catalogue or verbally by the Auctioneer at time of sale.
+and if the pony has not been described as such in the catalogue or verbally by the Auctioneer at time of sale.

 8. VETERINARY PROCEDURE

 All lots are sold subject to veterinary examination unless sold for £400 or less, or otherwise stated.
 Veterinary surgeons are available to examine lots as to whether they are correct under the Conditions of Sale.
 The veterinary surgeon’s decision that a lot be returnable is binding on both parties.
 All lots should be vetted for eyes, heart, action, age and ascertainment of catalogue descriptions for a fee of £80 including VAT.
 Buyers must notify the office that they require examination within 1 hour of the time of purchase and receive a vetting slip to enable examination to take place.
 Sellers must check the veterinary board displayed in the Sales Office to see if their lot must be presented for veterinary examination.
 Sellers should not leave the Sale Site without first checking the vetting board.
 ALL LOTS NOT EXAMINED BY THE VETERINARY SURGEON ON THE SALE DAY WILL NOT BE COVERED BY A VETERINARY WARRANTY.